Quantum gravity as a communication resource: Quantum communication near classical black holes

-with $f_0 := 1 - 2m / R_0$ and $\kappa := 1 / (4m)$, where $m$ is the mass of the black hole and $R_0$ the distance of Rob from the centre of the black hole.
+with $f_0 := 1 - 2m / R_0$; $k^0$ the frequency of Rob's mode; and $\kappa := 1 / (4m)$, where $m$ is the mass of the black hole and $R_0$ the distance of Rob from the centre of the black hole.
 We are working in units $G=c=1$, and so $2 m$ is also the radius $R_s$ of the event horizon of the black hole.
 The requirement that Rob is close to the event horizon is expressed by $(R_0 - R_s) \ll R_s$.
-There is also an analogous expression to \eqref{eq:Uk} for the transformation between the left Unruh operator and Rindler operators.

-The spacetime of a black hole can be represented by a Penrose diagram (see Figure \ref{fig:PenDiag}), consisting of four regions, I, II, III and IV, with regions I and II being outside the black hole and regions III and IV representing being beyond the respective event horizons of each region.
-Near the event horizon, regions I and II play the role of $\mathfrak{R}$ and $\mathfrak{L}$ of Rindler space \cite{thorne2000gravitation,TongGR,BHDeg}.

-Now consider that Alice and Rob share a bipartite quantum state that is written as maximally entangled for observers in free fall: